sspaeti/sspaeti/README.md

 - 🗣 Connect with me on [LinkedIn](https://www.linkedin.com/in/sspaeti/) or [Twitter](https://twitter.com/sspaeti)
 - 📩 Newsletter: [subscribe.ssp.sh](https://subscribe.ssp.sh/)

+#### Sponsor:
+I like writing about open-source data engineering and teaching what I have learned through my 20+ years.
+I hope to do this full-time one day.
+You can sponsor my work [here](https://github.com/sponsors/sspaeti).

 <!-- Does not include sspaeti-com organization where all my stars are :)

 <p align="left">